APC has dragged Nigeria 50 years backwards - Wike

 The Rivers State governor said his administration is doing everything possible to secure life and property of all residents in the state.

 “But thank God that in our state, we are doing everything we can to protect lives and property.
-For us, we believe that everybody has s role to play in this country.
+For us, we believe that everybody has a role to play in this country.

 “This is because when Nigeria is bad, Rivers State will be bad since we are all component units of the country.
 But as a government, we will continue to partner with voluntary organisations like Rotary Club to improve the wellbeing of our people.”